BurntToast33/portal2vr_dxvk2.7.1/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nQZ601kEDFI/0.jpg)](https://www.youtube.com/watch?v=nQZ601kEDFI)

 ## Things that work
-* In level menus
+* 3D menus
 * Singleplayer
+* Hud for vr player and spectators
 * 6DoF VR view
 * Motion controls for portal gun and grabbable objects
 * Workshop content

 ## Things that need fixing
 * Use the game's own haptic feedback
-* In-game hud is broken (planning to redo the hud system to work better with vr)
-* Viewmodel's particle attachment points don't align
-* 6DoF and Roomscale needs to be reimplemented
+* Roomscale needs to be reimplemented
 * CPU is underutilized

 ## How to use